arangodb/docs/oasis/cloud-migration-tool.md

 If you wish to provide TLS certificates, use the `arangodb` tool to convert them in a suitable format for the migration tool.
 See a detailed guide on how to [create a new certificate/keyfile pair](../programs-starter-security.html).
-Make sure to specify your publicly available host name, `$MG_HOST` when creating the keyfile.
+Make sure to specify your publicly available host name, `$MG_HOST`, when creating the keyfile.

-When starting the migration, specify the generated files on the command line:
+When starting the migration, specify the generated files in the command line:

 ```bash
 --agent.cacert=tls.crt --agent.keyfile=tls.keyfile --agent.client-auth-cacert=client-auth-ca.crt --agent.client-auth-keyfile=client-auth.keyfile